Save search for breed

-Despite his sweet looks, the kuvasz is a tough protector, fearlessly defending his family or home.
-He is gentle with and protective of children in his own family.
-He is reserved with strangers; however, he tends to be very gentle with other pets and livestock.
-He is devoted and loyal but not very demonstrative.
-Some can be domineering.
+Despite the gentle appearance, the Kuvasz is a tough protector, fearlessly defending family and home.
+The breed is gentle with and protective of children in its own family, but may misinterpret a child’s rough and tumble games with other children, and should be responsibly monitored, like all dogs.
+The breed is reserved with strangers and may be aggressive toward strange dogs, or domineering, however, they tend to be very gentle with other pets and livestock.
+The Kuvasz is devoted and loyal but not very demonstrative.

-The kuvasz needs daily exercise and enjoys a long walk or good run in a safe area.
-He does best when allowed access to both house and yard.
-His coat needs brushing one or two times weekly, more often during heavy shedding periods.
+The Kuvasz needs daily exercise and enjoys a long walk or good run in a safe area.
+This breed especially enjoys cold weather.
+The dog will do best when allowed access to both house and a safe, protected yard.
+The coat needs brushing one or two times weekly, and more during heavy shedding periods.

 - Major concerns: CHD, OCD